campanam/Avipoxvirus/README.md

 # Citation
 Eibner-Gehbardt MW, Fleischer RC, Campana MG.
 In prep.
 A historical Hawaiian Avipoxvirus genome reconstructed from an 1898 museum specimen.

+# Input
+The pipeline requires a directory of bidirectionally sequenced DNA libraries in FASTQ format.
+The pipeline expects the forward and reverse reads in separate files.
+Second, the pipeline requires a CSV file assigning the read files to libraries with the following format:

 # Installation
 The pipeline requires [Nextflow](https://www.nextflow.io/).
 The pipeline can automatically install the dependencies using [Conda](https://conda.io).
 After installing Nextflow and Conda, install the pipeline with the command:
 `nextflow pull campanam/Avipoxvirus -r main`